KaushalSharmaMd/KaushalSharmaMd.github.io/_posts/2019-11-28-why-almost-all-forms-of-marketing-is-scam.md

 ---
 layout: post
-title: Why almost all forms of marketing is Scam: A research!
+title: Why almost all forms of marketing is Scam A research
 ---

 Almost all form of marketing is ineffective.

 Question is why is this so ?.